bucaps/marss-riscv/README.md

 Then launch the simulator on a different terminal with `-sim-stats-display marss-riscv-test-shm` command-line option.

 ## Generating simulation trace
 To generate instruction, commit trace of the programs running in the simulation, run MARSS-RISCV with `-sim-trace` command-line option.
-Generated trace is saved in the file `sim_trace_file`, as configured in the simulator configuration file.

 Sample trace generated is shown below:
 ```bash